 Farmer’s Market Finds Have Major Health Benefits

 Local farmer’s markets will be in full swing through October.
 This means plenty of time to cash in on the health benefits that fall produce has to offer.
 From broccoli to Swiss chard, these plants provide major benefits in the form of vitamins, minerals and antioxidants.
-While visiting your local market this weekend, be sure to check out these finds and more.
+While visiting your local market this weekend, be sure to check out the yummy and healthy finds!

 Produce sold at farmer’s markets is often picked the same day it is sold.
 This keeps nutrients locked in, to provide you with the most health benefits.